Damsel of Cyprus: Release

-On 14 February 1193 at Würzburg, Leopold of Austria signed a treaty with Henry VI, Holy Roman Emperor.
-By its terms, Leopold would hand Richard over to Henry, who would hold him prisoner until Isaac and his daughter were released.
+On 14 February 1193 at Würzburg, Leopold V of Austria signed a treaty with Henry VI, Holy Roman Emperor.
+By its terms, Leopold would hand Richard I over to Henry, who would hold him prisoner until Isaac and his daughter were released.
 Leopold and Isaac were second cousins.
 On 28 March, Richard was handed over and the treaty came into force.
 On 26 June, Richard signed an agreement with Henry that incorporated the treaty of Würzburg in its entirety.
 The Damsel was to be handed over to Leopold as guardian at the same time as Richard's niece, Eleanor of Brittany, who was betrothed to Leopold's son Frederick.
 The negotiations also envisioned the future marriage of the Damsel to Frederick's younger brother, Leopold VI, her third cousin.
-Richard was released on 2 February 1194, presumably a date corresponding in some way to the liberation of Isaac.
+Richard was released on 2 February 1194, presumably a date corresponding in some way to the release of Isaac.

 In 1194, the Damsel was joined by Eleanor of Brittany at the court of Berengaria and Joan, which travelled between Chinon and Rouen.
 An entry in the pipe rolls of the Exchequer of Normandy for 11 September 1194 records a payment of 168 pounds and 12 shillings to "the daughter of the Count of Brittany and the daughter of the Emperor of Cyprus and their [joint] household".
-In the autumn of 1194, Duke Leopold complained to Richard that the girls had not yet been sent to him.
+In the autumn of 1194, Duke Leopold V complained to Richard I that the girls had not yet been sent to him.

 In December 1194, the Damsel of Cyprus and Eleanor of Brittany departed for Vienna in the company of Baldwin of Béthune.
-When the latter learned of the death of Leopold on 31 December, he turned the party around on his own initiative and returned to Normandy.
-On his deathbed, Leopold renounced the treaty with Richard and offered restitution to make peace with the church, which had excommunicated him for imprisoning a crusader.
+When the latter learned of the death of Leopold V on 31 December, he turned the party around on his own initiative and returned to Normandy.
+On his deathbed, Leopold V renounced the treaty with Richard I and offered restitution to make peace with the church, which had excommunicated him for imprisoning a crusader.
 The duke's sons had no interest in pursuing the marriages their father had envisioned for them.
 Baldwin and his party arrived back in Normandy in the spring of 1196.
 This coincided with the death of Isaac in late 1195 or early 1196.